 According to Gallup, recognition motivates 82% of employees to improve their job performance.
-They’ve also discovered that a top factor to raise overall employee engagement is regular praise and recognition from managers.
+They have also discovered that a top factor to raise overall employee engagement is regular praise, recognition, and rewards from managers.
 This is especially true for Millennials.

 To get the full story and key takeaways on how you can create a rewards and recognition program that will resonate with your entire workforce, download our Rewards and Recognition white paper today.